-Attention: If you are installing a new or upgraded voltage regulator module, see "Installing the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D voltage regulator module" on page 3.
-If you are removing a voltage regulator module as part of a service procedure, see "Removing the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D voltage regulator module" on page 7 and then continue to use the following procedure.
+Attention: To complete this procedure, you must have already completed the removal procedure.
+If you are removing the processor voltage regulator module as part of a service procedure, see "Removing the 31E/2B processor voltage regulator module" on page 7 and then continue to use the following procedure.

-If your system is managed by the Hardware Management Console (HMC), you can use the HMC to replace a voltage regulator module.
-For instructions, see Replacing a part by using the Hardware Management Console.
+If your system is managed by the Hardware Management Console (HMC), you can use the HMC to replace a processor voltage regulator module.
+For information about using the HMC to replace voltage regulator modules, see Exchanging a part using the Hardware Management Console.

-If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to replace a voltage regulator module.
-For instructions, see Replacing a part by using the Systems Director Management Console.
+If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to replace a processor voltage regulator module.
+For instructions, see Replacing a part using the Systems Director Management Console.

-If you do not have an HMC or SDMC, complete the following steps to replace a voltage regulator module:
+If you do not have an HMC or SDMC, complete the following steps to replace a processor voltage regulator module:

 - 1. Identify the system that you will be working on by using the identify the system process to turn on the system locate (blue) indicator.
-For instructions, see Enabling enclosure indicators and Control panel LEDs. - 2.
-Complete the prerequisite tasks.
-For instructions, see Before you begin. - 3.
-Stop the system.
-For instructions, see Stopping a system or logical partition. - 4.
-Place the system into the service position.
-For instructions, see Placing a rack-mounted model into the service position. - 5.
-Remove the service access cover.
-For instructions, see Removing the service access cover from a rack-mounted model. - 6.
-Use the service indicator light-emitting diodes (LEDs) to help identify the part.
-For instructions, see Identifying a part. - 7.
-Disconnect the power source from the system by unplugging the system.
-For instructions, see Disconnecting the power cords.
+For more information, see Control panel LEDs. - 2.
+Complete the prerequisite tasks as described in Before you begin. - 3.
+Stop the system, as described in Stopping a system or logical partition. - 4.
+Place the system into the service position, as described in Placing a rack-mounted model into the service position. - 5.
+Remove the service access cover, as described in Removing the service access cover from a rack-mounted model. - 6.
+Use the service indicator light-emitting diodes (LEDs) to help identify the part, as described in Identifying a part. - 7.
+Disconnect the power source from the system by unplugging the system, as described in Disconnecting the power cords.